slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On winning

 <!--
-> *"If winning becomes too important in a game, change the rules to make it more fun.
-Changing rules can become the new game."
--- Kevin Kelly*

 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição
 - tecnically win or fundamentally win
 - giving yourself permission to lose, automatically guarantees a loss.